 A Duck-typing true beleiver!!!
 Yea, looks like a bug to me.
 If the user really needs it they can call #to_s.

-#7 Updated by Eric Hodel over 2 years ago
+#7 Updated by Eric Hodel almost 3 years ago

 The purpose of to_str, to_int, to_ary and to_sym are to convert string, integer, array and symbol representations to objects of that class.